Jacknet/gopherventure/README.md

 Maybe start using `fmt.Scanln()` instead of a reader for names?
 But it can only grab one word...
 This might need some experimentation.
-At the moment, this issue us under low priority as it does not affect normal gameplay.
+At the moment, this issue is under low priority as it does not affect normal gameplay.